exyLuminate/ESP/Sensor - Soil Moisture/README.md

-# 🌱 Soil Moisture Sensor Monitoring / Pemantauan Sensor Kelembaban Tanah
+# 🌱 Soil Moisture Sensor Monitoring

 This project reads soil moisture levels using an analog sensor and provides real-time feedback via the Serial Monitor.
 It's a simple yet effective way to understand how dry or wet the soil is, which can be useful for smart irrigation or environmental monitoring systems.